david-gonzalez-coder/CodeBlock/README.md

 <CodeBlock language="bash" code={`insert code here`} />
 ```
 ## style
-you can change the theme modifing the file CodeBlock.jsx, in the top of the document you will found:
+you can change the theme modifing the file CodeBlock.jsx, in the top of the document you will find:
 ```jsx
 //theme
   import PrismTheme from "prism-react-renderer/themes/nameOfTheme";